pourmalek/CovidVisualizedCountry/README.md

 ### For Canada, DELP and IHME models provide subnational estimates for SEVEN provinces: Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan.

+### The PHAC-McMaster model provides estimates of cases at the national and SIX provinces’ levels (AB, BC, MB, ON, QC, SK), as well as cases hospitalized per 100 K population at the national level.

 ********************************************************************************************************************************************